Pure non-Markovian evolutions: Discussion

-We claimed that some classes of evolutions, such as dephasing and amplitude damping, satisfy the conditions of Proposition~\ref{propC}, namely the corresponding dynamical map goes from being non-unitary to unitary.
-Nonetheless, as we showed with an explicit example in Section~\ref{secfeatures}, not all the PNM evolutions satisfy this property.
-It would be interesting to understand which are the minimal conditions under which a given class of NM evolutions has its PNM representative satisfying Proposition \ref{propC}.
-A reasonable class could be given by the one-parameter evolutions, as described in Ref. \cite{DDSlong}, namely those with a single rate in the corresponding Lindblad master equation.
-More in general, concerning the possibility to lose and completely recover some type of information during the evolution, it would be interesting to understand whether PNM evolutions always enjoy this property for at least one quantifier, namely \textit{``If an evolution is PNM, then there exist an information quantifier and an initialization that during the dynamics loses and then recovers the initial information''}.
+Some dynamical models, such as dephasing and amplitude damping, have PNM cores that go from being non-unitary to unitary, i.e., satisfy Proposition~\ref{propC}.
+Nonetheless, not all PNM evolutions satisfy this property (see Section~\ref{secfeatures}).
+It would be interesting to study which are the minimal conditions under which a given class of evolutions has PNM cores satisfying Proposition~\ref{propC}.
+A reasonable class could be given by the one-parameter evolutions, as described in Ref.~\cite{DDSlong}, namely those with a single rate in the corresponding Lindblad master equation.
+More in general, concerning the possibility to lose and completely recover some type of information, it is crucial to understand whether PNM evolutions always enjoy this property, i.e., \textit{``If an evolution is PNM, there exist an initialization that during the dynamics loses and then completely retrieves the information content for at least one quantifier''}.

+We generalized the definition of $T^\Lambda$ to non-divisible dynamics.
+We believe that the extraction of the PNM core of most of the well-known non-divisible models can be obtained within this framework (see Appendix~\ref{noninvdepo} for the study of a non-divisible depolarizing model).
+Nonetheless, it would be interesting to understand whether and how a PNM core can be extracted when $T^\Lambda =T^{ND}$, with $T^{ND}$ being the non-divisibility starting time.
+For instance, image non-increasing and kernel non-decreasing NNM evolutions $\mL$ may lead to this exotic scenario \cite{continuity}.
+If $\mL$ shows non-Markovian effects after a dimensionality reduction of the state space, the PNM core extraction would acquire a more abstract meaning.
+Indeed, we may require $\omL$ to act on a space with a higher dimensionality if compared to the space of states target of the non-Markovian effects of $\mL$.

-We analysed when and to what extent distinguishability backflows are amplified by PNM cores (see Section \ref{tracedistance}).
+We analysed when and to what extent distinguishability backflows are amplified by PNM cores.
 Moreover, we gave a constructive method to build the states that provide the largest backflows.
-It would be interesting to generalize this approach to other information quantifiers, such as the distinguishability of state ensembles \cite{BD}, the Fisher information \cite{Fisher0,Fisher} or correlations \cite{DDSlong,Janek,DDSDONATO}.
+It would be interesting to understand whether this approach can be generalized to other quantifiers, e.g., distinguishability of state ensembles~\cite{BD}, Fisher information~\cite{Fisher0,Fisher} and correlations~\cite{DDSlong,Janek,DDSDONATO}.
+Another interesting topic would be to understand whether PNM evolutions can lead to the activation of other non-Markovian phenomena, as discussed in the context of correlation backflows.